TheStig294/100-more-randomats-pack-1/README.md

 _randomat_ping_global_cooldown_ - Default: 0 - Seconds until anyone can ping again after 1 person pings\
 _randomat_ping_spectators_ - Default: 1 - Whether spectators can ping\
 _randomat_ping_sound_ - Default: 1 - Whether pinging makes a sound

+## Prop Confusion

+Secret event (shows up as "Shhh... it's a secret!"), one person is selected to see everyone else as props!\
+Only they see props in place of other players, everyone else is unaffected.\
+\
+_ttt_randomat_propconfusion_ - Default: 1 - Whether this randomat is enabled\

 ## Random jump height for everyone!